 Do you have some favorite picture books for Christmas?
 Please share one below!

-Keep hopping along to collect more free resources and ideas from the awesome school librarians in our Holiday Hop!
-Hop on over to That Library Girl‘s blog next to read about some great brain breaks for the littlest learners in your school library!
+** You can hop along to learn from other school librarians in last year’s Holiday Hop!
+Head over to That Library Girl‘s blog next to read about some great brain breaks for the littlest learners in your school library!